Murthy's conjecture on 0-cycles: Proof of Murthy's conjecture

 \subsection{Euler class group and Chow group}

-To connect Euler class group with the Chow group of 0-cycles, we define a variant of weak Euler class group as follows.
-When $A$ is a smooth, this was defined by Bhatwadekar-Sridharan \cite[Definition~2.2]{BS-2} and was shown to be isomorphic to $\CH^d(A)$.
+To connect the Euler class group with the Chow group of 0-cycles, we define a variant of the weak Euler class group as follows.
+When $A$ is a smooth, this variant was considered by Bhatwadekar-R. Sridharan \cite[Definition~2.2]{BS-4}.